JustinCappos/fdtables/docs/get_specific_virtual_fd.md

 Useful for implementing something like dup2.
 This closes the destination fd if it exists, calling the relevant close handlers.
 Use this only if you care which virtualfd you get.
-Otherwise use [get_unused_virtual_fd].
+Otherwise use [`get_unused_virtual_fd`].

-Note, if you replace an entry which was the last reference to a realfd, with an entry with that same realfd, the intermediate_close handler is called.
+Note, if you replace an entry which was the last reference to a realfd, with an entry with that same realfd, the `intermediate_close` handler is called.

-Panics:
+# Panics
   if the cageid does not exist

-Errors:
+# Errors
   returns EBADF if it's not in the range of valid fds.

-Example:
+# Example
 ```
 # use fdtables::*;
 # let cage_id = threei::TESTING_CAGEID;